saleyn/fix/README.md

 ```

 This generated code can be integrated in another application specific to the
 given FIX variant.
-The generated and compiled shared object `fix_fields_cme.so`
+The generated and compiled shared object `fix_variant_cme.so`
 contains field decoding definitions and is loaded by the `fix` application using
 either the following configuration: